EquiNO: A Physics-Informed Neural Operator for Multiscale Simulations: Physics-informed learning for continuum micromechanics

 Inspired by the variational principles underlying VPINNs and DEM, we propose a method for learning the solution operators of RVEs without relying on paired datasets.
 We consider the weak form of the PDE as the loss function within a discretized domain.
 The FE discretization allows for analytical differentiation using the shape functions over each domain element, eliminating the dependence on computationally intensive automatic differentiation algorithms.
 By dividing the domain into elements and employing high-order polynomial approximations within each, our method enhances accuracy and convergence rates.
 This methodology shares significant similarities with the recent work by \citet{Eshaghi_vino}, particularly in its approach to operator learning and the integration of variational principles.

 We develop our variational physics-informed operator network based on DeepONet architecture \citep{lu2021learning}.
 Let us consider a branch network $\gN_b$ and a trunk network $\gN_t$.
 We obtain

 where $\vtheta_b$ and $\vtheta_t$ indicate the weights and biases of the branch and trunk networks, respectively, and $m_{\vx}$ is the material index for point $\vx$.
-Note that the basis for the displacement components are computed by the trunk network and share one set of coefficients.
+Note that the basis functions for the displacement components are computed by the trunk network and share one set of coefficients.
 Further, we utilize differentiation of finite element shape functions and the constitutive relations to predict strain and stress tensor fields over the discretized RVE domain.
-The energy of the RVE is approximated by a weighted sum of the elastic strain energy at integration points and is considered as the loss function
+The energy of the RVE is approximated by a weighted sum of the elastic strain energy evaluated at the integration points and is used as the physics-informed loss function,

-where $\omega_i$ is the quadrature weight corresponding to the integration point $\vx_i$.
-Note that we employ standard Gauss-Legendre quadrature within the finite elements.
-The periodic boundary conditions are enforced as a hard constraint by configuring the trunk network to predict basis functions with periodic boundaries, utilizing the method proposed by \citet{Dong2021}.
-We refer to this approach as variational physics-informed deep operator network (VPIONet) in the remainder of the article.
+Here, $\omega_j$ denotes the quadrature weight associated with the integration point $\vx_j$.
+Standard Gauss--Legendre quadrature is employed within each finite element.
+Periodic boundary conditions are enforced as a hard constraint by configuring the trunk network to predict basis functions that are periodic by construction, following the approach of \citet{Dong2021}.

+In addition to the variational physics loss, we optionally incorporate a supervised data loss to further guide the training process.
+The total loss is formulated as a weighted combination of the physics-informed and data-driven objectives, where the weighting is determined adaptively using the multi-task learning strategy proposed by \citet{multi-task-learning}.
+When included, the data loss is defined as the mean-squared error between the predicted and reference displacement and stress fields evaluated on a limited set of labeled microscale solutions.
+In the remainder of the article, we refer to this formulation as the variational physics-informed deep operator network (VIONet).